pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

 with the corresponding source term

-Here we choose $d=10, 15$ and $20$, and for all cases, the sub-network has two hidden layers with 30 neurons in each layer.
-The absolute and relative errors are depicted in Figs. \ref{Exp3.5a},\ref{Exp3.5b},\ref{Exp3.5c}.
-All results show that our pETNNs show excellent performances for high-dimensional KdV-type equation with high accuracy.
+Here we choose $d=10$ and $20$, and for all cases, the sub-network has two hidden layers with 30 neurons in each layer.
+The absolute and relative errors are depicted in Figs.~\ref{Exp3.5a} and \ref{Exp3.5c}.
+All results support pETNNs' excellent performances for high-dimensional simplified KdV-type equations with high accuracy.